 If you plan to work in the EU using a professional qualification i.e. legal services, you will need to check that the qualification is still valid in the EU now the UK has left.
 Further information can be found here.

 As the UK is no longer part of the EU, there is no guarantee of free roaming services.
-Some UK mobile providers however have said they may continue to offer this benefit to their customers.
+Some UK mobile providers have announced they will no longer offer customers travelling to the EU free roaming and free messaging and phone services.
 Before travel, holidaymakers should check with their mobile phone provider about the costs of using their phone in the EU.

 A new law means that you are protected from getting mobile data charges above £45 without you knowing.
 Once you reach £45, you need to opt in to spend more so that you can continue using the internet while you are abroad.
 Your phone operator will be able to explain how you can do this.